-- Students are allowed four (4) excused absences per semester. - Parents should notify the school office before class begins by phone or email. - Excused absences include illnesses and other circumstances beyond a students' and/or parents' control. - Scheduled excused absences include religious observations, weddings, death in the family, or certain educational opportunities.
+- □ Students are allowed four (4) excused absences per semester. - □ Parents should notify the school office before class begins by phone or email. - Excused absences include illnesses and other circumstances beyond a student's and/or parents' control.
+Parents must notify the school office in a timely manner when these occasions occur. - □ Scheduled excused absences include religious observations, weddings, death in the family, or certain educational opportunities.